 - Salt – optional.
 The store brought sauces have high amount sodium.
 So you might not need to add additional salt in this recipe.
 Use it per taste preference.

-In a large, heavy pan or wok , warm the oil.
+In a large skillet or wok , warm up the oil on medium high heat.
 Add green beans and toss well.
 Add 1 tablespoon water.
 Cover and let them cook for about 3-4 minutes.
 Remove cover and stir well – green beans start to soften.

-In the meantime, whisk together corn starch or ( almond or rice flour) , liquid coconut amino, chili sauce, raw sugar and black pepper to make a tangy sauce.
+In the meantime, whisk together corn starch or ( almond or rice flour) , liquid coconut amino, chili sauce, raw sugar and black pepper in a small bowl to make a tangy sauce.